foobarbazfred/mqtt-rendaoh-2025/README.md

 ## Technical Architecture

+- **Raspberry Pi Pico 2 W (RP2350):**  for GamePalyer
+  A high cost-performance microcontroller with Wi-Fi/Bluetooth, also has PIO interface
 - **AtomS3 (ESP32-S3):**  for GameController
-  A high-performance microcontroller with Wi-Fi/Bluetooth, ideal for MicroPython scripting, GPIO handling
+  A high-performance microcontroller with Wi-Fi/Bluetooth, ideal for MicroPython scripting
 - **MicroPython:**
   A lightweight Python implementation optimized for embedded devices, enabling easy scripting directly on microcontrollers.
 - **GC9107 LCD (SPI):**